 Never ride with a helmet attached to the helmet holder, since the helmet may hit objects, causing loss of control and possibly an accident.

-- 1. U-LOCK - 2.
-Strap (× 3)
+- 1. U-LOCK bar

+- 2. Strap ( $\times$ 3)

+- 3. Lock of the U-LOCK

 Storage compartment